-Westminster Plaza is a 97,013 square foot grocery-anchored retail centre located at 7353 Federal Boulevard, Westminster, Colorado.
+Westminster Plaza is a 98,999 square foot retail centre located at 7353 Federal Boulevard, Westminster, Colorado.
 Westminster Plaza was constructed in 1999 and has a site area of 13.06 acres.
 Westminster Plaza is situated along North Federal Boulevard which provides the centre with great exposure.
-Westminster Plaza is anchored by Safeway and is 91% occupied.
-Westminster Plaza and has a tenant mix comprised of a liquor store, pharmacy, banks and other national and regional retailers.
+Westminster Plaza is 35% occupied and has a tenant mix comprised of a liquor store, pharmacy, banks and other national and regional necessity-based retailers.